louis-spencer/PVSL_Testing/README.md

 - [ ] Create (low pass) filters to filter higher frequency noise
 - [ ] Create board for sensors, ADC, filters, amplifiers, etc.
 - [ ] Finish frontend app with QtDesigner
+- [ ] Add save file/path functionality for data to CSV
 - [ ] Add backend files to pull data from sensors from ADC on Raspberry Pi